-Notice that he didn’t say “I LOVE JOB, IT’S SO FUCKING AMAZING.”
+Notice that he didn’t say “I LOVE JOB, IT’S SO DAMN AMAZING.”
 Instead, he essentially says “my job doesn’t suck too bad.”

 Sometimes you can become so comfortable “getting by” in a job that doesn’t necessarily thrill you, you can forget about what you love doing most; what you should be doing.
 What you’ve spent so many years working hard to develop your skills in; something that actually matters to you.

 I’ve got a phrase for this: golden handcuffs.